YorVeX/xObsBeam/README.md

 Remember that NV12 is the OBS default.
 If you choose a different color format also the load on the sender will increase in addition to the bandwidth demand.

-If you want to get this number for your specific configuration just start the Beam output and check the OBS log, it will show a line like this:
+If you want to get this number for your specific configuration just start the Beam output without compression and check the OBS log, it will show a line like this:
 `[xObsBeam] Video output feed initialized, theoretical net bandwidth demand is 632 Mpbs`

 Note that this is the theoretical **minimum net bandwidth** that is needed on a network.
 To measure your available net bandwidth you can use a tool like [iperf](https://iperf.fr), e.g. for a 2.5 Gbps connection it could be something like 2.37 Gbps.

 In addition there still needs to be enough headroom available for spikes that can occur at any time and of course for all other traffic that wants to use the same interface.
 Depending on how sensitive this traffic is and how good all involved network devices are (switch, router, network card, cable, the chain is as good as its weakest link) other traffic might suffer long before you get even close to any theoretical limits, e.g. if you play a latency sensitive game on a cheap router your latency might already double our triple when only using half of theoretically available bandwidth or less because of how network packets are prioritized.
 Also other traffic originators might have spikes too.

 ## Usage
 Install the same version of the plugin (different versions are never guaranteed to be compatible to each other) into all OBS instances that you want to transmit video/audio feeds between.